sfkmk/raycast-extensions/extensions/craftdocs/README.md

 ### Space Management Issues

-If renamed spaces don't appear correctly, try refreshing the extension or restarting Raycast.
+If renamed Spaces don't appear correctly, try refreshing the extension or restarting Raycast.
 Space settings are stored locally and persist between sessions.

 ## Previous Developer / Maintainer
 This extension was originally developed by [Vitaliy Kudryk](https://github.com/kudrykv) and is currently maintained by [Samuel François](https://github.com/sfkmk).